 The Parent Center takes a holistic life-balance approach that focuses on the roles of father, mother, grandparent and family.
+All Parent Center programming has moved online for the time being.
 Our team is trained in health, behavioral health, life-span development and wellness, and in addressing cultural influences on parenting styles.

 Current programs include:

 - Ackerman Institute for the Family’s Bright Beginnings Groups:

 - Expectant Mothers — Prepare for the relationship of a lifetime with a six-week parent group designed to help pregnant mothers attune to their bodies and emotions.

 - Mothers with Babies — Familiarize yourself with the developmental needs of your baby (two to 12 months) with this six-week curriculum-based group for parents and children.
 Learn methods for fostering attachment and for developing communication, socialization and sensory-motor skills

 - Parenting Journey: Build nurturing family relationships through increased self-awareness and self-care in this 12-week curriculum-based parenting group *Family Court/ACS-approved

 - Toddler Tuesdays: Parents and their toddlers (16 months to three years) engage in structured play, learning through music and movement, stories, arts and crafts and more in this six-week group.